kalianchlia7/crime-report-risk-classifier/README.md

 # Dataset

--Original dataset: Crime Data from 2020 to Present
+- Crime data used in this project comes from the Los Angeles Police Department (2020–present).

--The repository includes instructions to download the dataset.
+- You can download it here: [data.lacity.org](https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8)

 # Model Performance